 Step 2.
 Set up what your ribbon tile will display.

-We want to create a Points tab to display the number of reward points the contact has.
+We want the Rewards tab to display the number of records for each contact.
 Value lets us choose how we wish to calculate the number.
-Since this is points, we want to add all the points together and thus we will select – “Sum”.
+In this case, we want to count the number of records there are.

 Step 3.
 Set the order and number of records to display.